Rafe-code/qaoa_err_invest/README.md

 This project aims to determine whether the error rates of IBM's `Rzz` and `Rx` gates vary significantly with their rotation angle.
 This is motivated by explorations into whether tuning the rotation angles of `Rzz` and `Rx` gates to low-error regions can improve the performance of the Quantum Approximation Optimization Algorithm (QAOA).

-Simple circuits containing a single `Rzz` or `Rx` gate are constructed and evaluated using IBM hardware (for the `Rzz` gate) or IBM simulators loaded with noise models (for the `Rx` gate).
+Simple circuits containing a single `Rzz` or `Rx` gate are evaluated using IBM hardware (for the `Rzz` gate) or IBM simulators loaded with noise models (for the `Rx` gate).
 This is done for a range of rotation angles and the measured results are compared to anticipated results to determine a measure of error.

 <!-- could replace peak-to-trough with amplitude -->

-For the `Rx` gate, strong evidence of a sinusodial relationship between rotation angle and error rate of the gate was found.
-This relationship had a peak to trough drop of over 95%.
-For the `Rzz` gate no evidence was found of a relationship between the rotation angle and error rate of the gate.
+For the `Rx` gate, evidence of a sinusodial relationship between rotation angle and error rate of the gate was found, with a peak to trough drop of the error rate of over 95%.
+For the `Rzz` gate no trends were observed between the rotation angle and error rate of the gate.
 As the error contribution to QAOA from these gates is dominated by the `Rzz` gate contribution, improvements to the `Rx` gate would have negligible effect on the quality of the QAOA results.
 Further work could investigate whether this is also the case for other hardware devices or when including the effects of error suppression techniques, which are neglected here.

 ---

 ## 2. Background

-The QAOA algorithm [\[1\]](#ref-1) holds potential within the Noisy Intermediate Scale Quantum (NISQ) era of quantum computers due to its low required circuit depth and application to combinatorial optimisation problems [\[2\]](#ref-2).
+The QAOA algorithm [\[1\]](#ref-1) is promising for the Noisy Intermediate Scale Quantum (NISQ) era of quantum computers due to its low required circuit depth and applicability to combinatorial optimisation problems [\[2\]](#ref-2).
 This algorithm optimises gate parameters in the quantum circuit by evaluating the circuit repeatedly within a classical optimiser.
 To reduce the number of optimisation evaluations required, work has been done to determine suitable initial parameters for the quantum circuit, for instance through bilinear strategy, TQA initialisation [\[3\]](#ref-3), or transfer learning [\[4\]](#ref-4).
 The parameter optimisations then search a subset of the search space near these initial parameters and achieve results with modest reduction in quality at far fewer optimisation evaluations [\[4\]](#ref-4).

 <!-- and on other gate based devices? -->